j-carpentier/ansible-haproxy-role/README.md

 ------------

 This role was developed and tested using Ansible 2.9
-Backward compatibility is currently not tested
+Backward compatibility is currently not tested and guaranteed

 Default variables values
 ------------------------